 We are a group of qualified experienced clinical psychologists working as sole practitioners.
 We have all worked/still work in the NHS as well as in the private sector.
 For more details about each of us, please look under, services to the public page, under how to book an appointment and highlighted clinical psychologists: Dr Amy Elliott, Solihull/Knowle Clinical Psychologist

 Founder, Dr Jurai Darongkamas, has extensive experience as a Consultant Clinical Psychologist.

-Jurai has worked for the NHS since 1986, a consultant since 1998 and provides non-nhs work through this site.
+Jurai worked for the NHS for 33 years (started 1986), a consultant since 1998 and provides non-nhs work through this site.
 She always aims to provide a high quality service.

-Jurai has been responsible for leading and providing outstanding Clinical Psychology Services in a large geographical area for many years.
+Jurai was responsible for leading and providing outstanding Clinical Psychology Services in a large geographical area for many years.

 She has held various posts of additional responsibilities including: Chair, W. Midlands Division of Clinical Psychology, British Psychological Society (2014-17); Strategic Lead for an NHS Trust services for people experiencing relational and emotional self-management difficulties; Director, W. Midlands Cognitive Analytic Therapy (CAT) Practitioner course and; Specialist Advisor (www.CQC.org.uk).
 Jurai is an Associate Fellow of the British Psychological Society (AFBPsS).
 Jurai has received accreditation from the Association for Cognitive Analytic Therapy (ACAT), the British Association of Cognitive Behavioural Therapy (BABCP) and EMDR UK and Ireland.